The following information

 into the basilica.
 It is possible to skip the line if you book

-a tour with the official guides to the basilica,
+with the official tour service to the basilica,

 If you like